Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Generalized Master Equation

 Before proceeding, we must resort to some additional approximations.
+We would like to stress that the derivation presented below depends strongly on these assumptions.
+This procedure is justified as such approximations can be implemented in many situations well described in the literature.

 We assume that there are two distinct time scales.
 One is specified by $\tau_{\cal B}$, the characteristic time associated with the internal correlations in the system ${\cal B}$.
 The other time scale is $\tau_{\cal A}$ which describes the time evolution of the density matrix in the presence of the interaction between the two systems.
 We assume that